-WeWork owner The We Company could see the valuation for its initial public offering (IPO) even fall below $20 billion, the Wall Street Journal has reported, while some existing investors are also pushing the company to shelve the planned offering.
+WeWork owner The We Company (PRIVATE-NA:COM) could see the valuation for its initial public offering (IPO) even fall below $20 billion, the Wall Street Journal has reported, while some existing investors are also pushing the company to shelve the planned offering.

 The newspaper’s website said that, despite plans to begin a roadshow to market the shares to new investors as early as Monday, We Company and its underwriters are planning to hold meetings this week among themselves and with investors to figure out what changes may be needed to help garner enough demand for an IPO, according to people familiar with the matter.

 Last week, the WSJ had reported that We Company was considering an IPO valuation of around $20 billion, which it said would be less than half the $47 billion valuation it achieved in a private fundraising round in January.

 READ: WeWork owner could float at less than half the valuation it secured from a big backer just a few months ago: Media reports

 The newspaper’s latest report said potential investors have been unnerved by We’s co-founder and chief executive Adam Neumann’s sales of hundreds of millions of dollars of his stock and loans of more than $740 million tied to his shares in the company.

 However, it pointed out that some investors have still indicated interest in the IPO and the newspaper said it is possible the company will pull it off at an offering at a valuation of $20 billion or higher.